-29. Health Related Behavior Surveys for Active Duty Service Members, unpublished data.
-2011.
+33. Health Related Behavior Surveys for Active Duty Service Members, unpublished data.
+2011; Available at.
+Accessed.

 Health Related Behavior Survey data for Active Duty Service Members is a Department of Defense Survey used to track health indicators for the military.
 Survey data from 2011 indicate that 18% of respondents reported smoking in the past 30 days.
 Thirsty-seven percent indicated that they had smoked in their lifetime, and 19% indicated that they were former smokers.